Community Health Worker Program

 Please note that the requirements for all three certificates have been recently revised.
 Students are now required to take a new internship course, HLTH 203 in place of any elective courses.

-Click here to review recent changes to the three CHW Certificate Programs
+Review recent changes to the three CHW Certificate Programs - Link

 The three connected certificates share:

 - The same application process and requirements

 - The same 14 units of core courses (Health 201, 202 & 203)

 - A social justice perspective of public health

 - The same requirement to complete a 128-hour internship placement

 same final Performance-Based Exam (PBE) administered by local public

 To find out more about the specific requirements of each certificate, please go to the links provided below.

 The goal of the Community Health Worker Certificate Program is to prepare and train individuals for positions in community-oriented health and social services agencies and programs, provide health education, information and referrals, and client advocacy in both clinic and community settings.
 The program emphasizes health education and promotion as well as specific competencies for work in underserved and/or linguistically isolated communities.
 We are also committed to increasing workforce diversity in public health and primary care in order to better serve people of color who now represent the majority in California.